kkjjkamal123/ENTITY---Arm-Create-AI-Optimization-Challenge/benchmarks/BENCHMARKS.md

 4. Retain the copied result or exported CSV with the model, device, app version, and start temperature.

+## Contribute a device result

+Use [device-result-template.csv](device-result-template.csv) for a result from another arm64 Android phone.
+Keep the model, app version, selected backend, thermal starting point, raw CSV, and test settings with the row.
+This makes a community result comparable without claiming that every SoC will produce the same multiplier.

 ## Historical command-line data

 [`termux_master_results.txt`](termux_master_results.txt) retains the original Termux CLI output.